IvS-KULeuven/cgse/docs/getting_started.md

 ## Installation

 The easiest way to install the CGSE is to use the `pip` command.
-Since the CGSE is a monorepo and consists of numerous packages, you will need to make your choice which package you need for your project.
+Since the CGSE is a monorepo and consists of several packages, you will need to make your choice which package you need for your project.
 You can however start with the `cgse-common` which contains all common code that is generic and useful as a basis for other packages.

 ```shell